 “Schooner Lexington, off Cape Hatteras, July 15, 1842.
 This morning at half past two o’clock a.m., it commenced blowing a strong North Wester, which increased to such a degree that it was certain my vessel could not stand it.
 At 5 I tried the pumps and found that she made eleven inches.
 She being an old vessel, worked in her joints.
 At half past eleven, I determined to leave her with my crew (three men and myself) in our launch; but before leaving sounded the pumps, and found she had increased the water in her hold three feet.
 I write this and enclose it in a bottle, so that if we should not be saved and the bottle be found, it may be known what became of the vessel and us.
 At 1 p.m. got into the boat with provisions and water sufficient for six days, having beforehand offered up our prayers to God to protect and save us.
 Signed Wm.
 H. Morgan, Captain ; John Rider, Mate.”

-Hardly had the residents begun clearing up the debris from this hurricane when another storm, hardly less severe, struck the same area.
-This one blew in from the Atlantic on August 24, and by the time it was over three vessels were known to have been lost, a number of others were reported aground and at least 8 mariners were killed:
+Residents had hardly begun clearing up the debris from the July hurricane when another storm, hardly less severe, struck the same area.
+This one blew in from the Atlantic on August 24, and by the time it was over many more vessels were known to have been lost, a number of others were reported aground (some of them listed below) and at least 12 mariners were killed:

-Enroute from Trinidad to Baltimore in ballast, the Kilgore went ashore on Currituck Beach, bilged and became a total wreck.
+- Brig Kilgore, enroute from Trinidad to Baltimore in ballast, went ashore on Currituck Beach, bilged and became a total wreck.
 Her captain and crew reached shore safely.

-Our of the Truk Islands with a load of salt enroute to Norfolk, VA, the Pioneer stranded on Ocracoke Island with the loss of the cargo and one crewman.
+- Brig Pioneer, out of the Truk Islands with a load of salt enroute to Norfolk, VA, went ashore on Ocracoke Island, 30 miles south of Cape Hatteras, with the loss of the cargo and one crewman.